Immerse yourself in the Aussie way of life and study abroad in a friendly community set in one of South Australia’s unique regional landscapes.

 Access your High School Curriculum Guidelines for Australia here!

-Please keep in mind that the grading system in other countries is different than the US.
-Most host schools will not grant grades or transcripts as it is too difficult to evaluate your work due to the language barrier.
-If your host school is able to award you grades, they won’t be an exact match to what you would get in the US.
+Please keep in mind that the grading system in other countries is different from the US.
+Many host schools will not put grades on documentation, and rather provide a pass/fail grade or written assessment of students’ performance.
+If your host school is able to evaluate using a grading scale, these grades may not be an exact match to grades provided at students’ home schools.